ArkEcosystem/core/__tests__/e2e/README.md

 Let's first look at `config.js` :

     module.exports  = {
-      network: 'e2enet',
       enabledTests: [
         'doublespend1'
       ]
     }

-Pretty straightforward : the network on which we want to execute the scenario, and the test cases we want to run on it.
+Pretty straightforward : we enable the test cases we want to run.

 A test case typically contains some actions to be executed on the network (transactions for example), and some tests to check that the behavior is correct.
 Let's have a look at the `doublespend1` folder :